In a Pickle (card game): Pickle round

 Once the fourth card is placed in any of the four stacks, a "pickle round" begins.
 Starting with the player to the left of the player who placed the fourth card and going clockwise, each player gets one chance to play a card on top of the stack in question.
 Cards may not be played beneath this stack, and cards may not be played on or under any stack other than the stack with four cards.
 The player who has played the last card on the stack once the pickle round ends "wins" the stack and places it next to themself.
 Once a player wins a certain number of stacks, they win the game.
 The number of stacks required to win the game is:

 After the pickle round ends, a card is drawn from the stack of unused cards to start a new stack, ensuring that there are always four playable stacks.
 The player to the left of the player who started the pickle round takes the next turn to resume normal play.

 Alternate gameplay

 Under normal rules, each card played is only required to relate to the card that it touches.
 However, when playing with alternate rules, each card must relate to all the cards in the stack.
-For example, normal rules would allow the sequence lawyer-pickle-jar, because a lawyer could be in a pickle (in a manner of speaking) and a pickle can fit in a jar, but the alternate rules would not allow this because a lawyer cannot fit in a jar.
+For example, normal rules would allow the sequence lawyer-pickle-jar, because a lawyer could be in a pickle (in a manner of speaking) and a pickle can fit in a jar, but the alternate rules would not allow this because a lawyer cannot fit in a jar, unless the lawyer has been cremated first or the jar is exceptionally large, in which case the above sequence would be allowed by the alternate rules.